Preparation, Training, and Socialisation For Your New Puppy

 Your responses to the pups behaviour should always take this into account.

 There are currently more foods available for dogs and puppies than you can shake a stick at.
 Some good, some bad some indifferent and some downright dangerous.
-I have written an article on food and behaviour please Click Here to read.
+I have written an article on Dog Food and Behaviour and Bakers and Pedigree

 Of all the foods I tested it became apparent that cost and quality do tend to go together, though not in every case.
 You would be surprised at the some of the top brands that do not give real value for money.
 I believe it is vital that all pups should be given a good start in life and part of that includes a good quality diet.